boskobs/Timestamps2XMLChapters/README.md

 57:40 How its done
 1:46:02 Credits
 </pre>

-And a given output to that would look like this:
+And the output to that would look like this:

 <pre><code>
 &lt;?xml version="1.0" encoding="ISO-8859-1"?&gt;